-Josie has worked with Swissport for nine busy years, which have seen her working on projects in-house with airline clients, introducing new airlines, overseeing various ports, and going on three reward trips – to Bali, Perisher and Hamilton Island.
+Josie has worked with Swissport for ten busy years, which have seen her working on projects in-house with airline clients, introducing new airlines, overseeing various ports, and going on three reward trips – to Bali, Perisher and Hamilton Island.

 “Swissport nurtures and builds you and I’ve really grown with the company and learned along the way.
 I’ve always had very good people that I could go to for advice and support, and endless opportunities.”